ManuOtel/ludo-AI/README.md

 pip install -r requirements.txt
 ```

-Also for experiencing the full capabilities of the project, there might be a need to have an NVidia Graphix Card with CUDA compatibility.
+Also for experiencing the full capabilities of the project, there might be a need to have an Nvidia graphics card with CUDA compatibility.
 More details about it can be found [here](https://developer.nvidia.com/cuda-gpus)

 ## Usage